 You can create a link building flywheel, where the wheel is your strategy that will increase your momentum and earn you links over time.
 Rand included an example of Moz’s flywheel in his presentation:

 Moz’s flywheel uses email, RSS, and social media to get their content in front of their audience.
 Moz is great at creating content that its audience loves, resulting in their content getting shared and linked to, which in turn grows their email lists, RSS subscribers, and social media platforms.
-This cycle allows the company to repeatedly gain links every time they publish a piece of content on The Moz Blog.
+With this cycle, the company will repeatedly gain links every time they publish a piece of content on The Moz Blog.

 Your flywheel doesn’t have to be the same in order to be successful — take a look at your business’s strengths and opportunities to help identify how you can promote your content and get more links.
 For example, if you have money to spend on paid social, you can promote your content to a larger audience on social media.
 Or, if you have existing partnerships and relationships with people or companies that will share your content, they can become a part of your flywheel.
 While outreach can be seen as a short-term tactic, it can also be an impactful part of a long-term strategy.